jaraonthe-dot-net/ASB/doc/ASB Language.md

 >[!NOTE]
 >Note that implementing some sort of `RET` command to return to the calling location at the end of a function call does require accessing the program counter value.

 The length of the program counter restricts the size of the user program; a program with more commands (in its source code) than the (unsigned) value of the program counter can enumerate will lead to an error.
+Furthermore, for technical reasons, even if the program counter would allow more, the amount of commands cannot exceed $2^31 - 1$.

 Program counter size may be defined more than once; the latter definition effectively overriding earlier definitions.
 However, **after the first user program command** is executed the program counter size MUST NOT be reconfigured any more; otherwise an error occurs.